 Venous admixture reduces arterial O2 content and increases arterial CO2 content.
 As PaO2 is usually on hemoglobin dissociation curve, a small reduction in O2 content causes a large reduction in PaO2, therefore increasing A-a O2 gradient.

-Hemoglobin concentration does not influence arterial oxygen content, but increased hemoglobin concentration would slightly reduce arterial oxygen tension.
+Hemoglobin concentration does not influence the arterial oxygen content, but increased hemoglobin concentration would slightly reduce the arterial oxygen tension.